apache/tvm/docs/langref/relay_expr.rst

 then it has the following type signature: :code:`fun<a, b>() -> D[a, b]`;
 the type parameters will always appear in the return type.

-Once called, a constructor produces an ADT instances, which is a container that stores the values of the arguments to the constructor as well as the name ("tag") of the constructor.
+Once called, a constructor produces an ADT instance, which is a container that stores the values of the arguments to the constructor as well as the name ("tag") of the constructor.
 The tag will be used for deconstructing the instances and retrieving the values when